skylight-hq/skylight.digital/_blog_posts/devops_transformation_proposal.md

 Unfortunately, the ACME CIO's previous attempts at transformation yielded only a small fraction of such outcomes, fell short of preparing management for full-scale adoption, and left the organization questioning the value of DevOps.
 Given this situation, the ACME CIO sought an outside partner to help reignite and accelerate the organization's DevOps transformation journey.
 Given our talent and experience in this area, we felt well positioned to deliver the necessary goods.

-Under an extremely tight proposal period, we responded with an approach that focused on building-up ACME's internal DevOps capacity as quickly as possible so they can manage the journey *sustainably*, *self-sufficiently*, and *effectively*.
+Under an extremely tight proposal period, we responded with an approach that focused on building up ACME's internal DevOps capacity as quickly as possible so they can manage the journey *sustainably*, *self-sufficiently*, and *effectively*.

 ![Phases of the ACME engagement.](/img/blog/devops_transformation_proposal/acme-engagement-phases.svg)